“The Honors program pushes you to do things you’ve never done before, or never thought you would do.”

-About 50 years after the death of Winston Churchill, 19 Lynchburg College honors students paced the grounds at Chartwell, the home where the wartime British prime minister owned for more than 40 years.
+About 50 years after the death of Winston Churchill, 19 University of Lynchburg honors students paced the grounds at Chartwell, the home where the wartime British prime minister owned for more than 40 years.

 The students knew Churchill from books, stories, and quotes both serious and humorous.
 He was the man voted the Greatest Briton of All Time.
 He was an inspirational force who motivated and guided his country through the darkest days of World War II.

 But studying the life of Churchill in the places where he lived and worked showed them a different side of the leader’s life, including the political obstacles he overcame.
 “Churchill was not liked in Britain until he became prime minister,” said William “Judge” Browning ’17.
 “He was on the wrong side of so many controversies.”

 In fact, Browning said, Churchill dubbed the 1930s his “wilderness years” because he was out of power politically.
 Although he saw danger in the rise of Nazism and German rearmament, he was unable to convince other Britons to share his concern until war was inevitable.
 Then he was charged with leading the nation through war with dogged determination to win.
 “We will never surrender,” Churchill famously said.

 “We can all learn a lesson on courage and perseverance from Churchill,” said Logan Evans ’18, another Westover Honors student who went on the trip.

 The students traveled to England as part of the Spring 2015 Westover Honors Colloquium.
 Dr. Edward DeClair, director of the honors program, focused the class on Churchill to challenge his students to think deeply about political history through the life of one well-known figure.
 “Churchill gives us a window into most of the important events of the 20th century,” Dr. DeClair said.
 “We’re not just studying Churchill.
 We’re studying Churchill as the fulcrum of other issues.”